LynchSan/Final22Done/README.md

-This WinForm project is created by BSCS-1B of CVSU 2024-2025.
+This WinForm project is created by Group
-Final Project of Group1
 Uploaded by Lynch.

 Copying and cloning the project is allowed as long as you give credits to our group!!